 It’s incredibly easy to tell if someone is faking it for the sake of their audience, so you should never pretend to act in a way that you don’t typically do.
 Not only will you feel unnatural and uncomfortable doing it, but you can also risk embarrassment when you try to tell a forced joke and no one laughs or your new-found trait of sarcasm doesn’t sit well with your boss.

 It should bring you comfort knowing that most everyone in your meeting knows who you are.
-Use this to your advantage and play up your best personality traits.
+Use this to your advantage and start the presentation by playing up your best personality traits.
 Use your humor if you’re known to crack jokes or throw in your typical mannerisms.

 These little additions will make your presentation feel much more relaxed for everyone involved.
 In addition to your own unique quirks, you should also bring a level of personability to your meeting.